opengeospatial/weather-on-the-web/use-cases/use-cases.md

 - 3.1 Use Cases and Requirements
 A document setting out the range of problems that the Sub Group are trying to solve (this document).

-- 3.2 Spatial Data on the Web Best Practices
+- 3.2 Weather on the Web Best Practices
+A range of examples and desceiptions of how to integrate weather information on the web.

 - 3.3 Business Case
 Outlining the benefits of Weather on the Web